saslani/saslani.github.io/_posts/2018-12-08-history-of-organizations.md

       Impulsive Red - 10,000 BC
     </div>
     <div class="left text">
       Some time around 10,000 years ago leaders started ruling by force and fear.
 The group size was well above Dunbar’s number.
-The tribes realized that they have to use control to defend ourselves.
-Ego started to form, individuals had a sense of self that separates them from others.
-Tribes were subsisting on horticulture which was the start of civilization, and eventually institutions.
+The tribes believed that they have to use control to defend themselves.
+Ego started to form, individuals had a sense of self that separated them from others.
+Tribes were subsisting on horticulture which was the start of civilizations.
       <br />
-      We still see examples of impulsive red in today's era.
-Wars, Prison, Gangs and Mafia, are all examples of impulsive red.
+      We still see examples of impulsive red in today's era in the form of wars, gangs, and the Mafia.
       <p></p>
       <b>Metaphor:</b> Wolf pack <br />
       <b>Example:</b> Gang <br />